kevin123george/drunken-ecom-springboot/README.md

 an ecommerce website to sell liqures

 ## How to
-to run application first we need to set up our data base, personaly prefrere postgress but we can also opt for H2 on application properties un comment postgress configuration to use postgres for h2 comment postgress config and uncomment H2
+To run the application first we need to set up our database.
+Personally, I prefer Postgres but we can also opt for H2

+In application properties, uncomment the Postgres configuration to use Postgres for H2.
+Comment on Postgres configuration and uncomment H2

-please not we need to create postgres db if you are using postgress and on initial run spring.jpa.hibernate.ddl-auto should be create
+Please note we need to create Postgres DB if you are using Postgres and on the initial run spring.jpa.hibernate.ddl-auto should be create

+##  Db Desing